Chevrolet Bolt EV Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down average Chevrolet Bolt EV insurance rates for other coverage scenarios.
+The chart below shows average Chevrolet Bolt EV insurance rates for different risk profiles and scenarios.

-• The cheapest rate after discounts is $803
+• The lowest rate with discounts is $803

 View Chart as Image